You must have heard it multiple times that ‘Content is king.’

 Whatever reasons you might have for seeking out a Grammarly alternative, here are the top 5 options you should absolutely have a crack at.

-5 Best Grammarly Alternatives in 2019
+5 Best Grammarly Alternatives

 The first option to be considered – especially when the issue you have with Grammarly is the pricing plan – is this ProWritingAid software.